ManticoreProject/manticore/README.md

     mkdir build install
     cd build
     cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=../install -DCMAKE_BUILD_TYPE=Release ../src

-Next we will compile and install LLVM locally, which typically takes 5-10 minutes.
+Next, we will compile and install LLVM locally, which typically takes 5-10 minutes.
 Replace `n` below with the number of parallel jobs you would like to use during the build.
 If you have a spinning disk hard drive, we recommend `n` to be *at most* `(RAM / 2.5GB)`, as the linking stage eats up a huge amount of virtual memory, and once you start swapping, it may not finish.
-To get the installation going, run
+To get the installation going, run the following

     make install -j n

-Then, move back to the root directory with
+then, move back to the root directory with

     cd ../..